SFoskitt/sfoskitt.github.io/README.md

-# Jekyll-Bootstrap -- NOOP NOOP NOOP
+# Jekyll-Bootstrap -- YEEP YEEP YEEP

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages